 - Advantages and disadvantages of AC in solar

 In the solar industry, producing electricity is our bread and butter.
-That means it’s important for solar professionals to have a strong grasp of electricity fundamentals.
+This means it’s important for solar professionals to have a strong grasp of electricity fundamentals.

-If you’re new to solar, there’s a lot to learn so in today’s article we cover a key topic to understand about electricity: the difference between two types of electric current—alternating current (AC) and direct current (DC).
-Both are involved in a solar PV system.
+If you’re new to solar, there’s a lot to learn — you can’t just plug the panels into the wall and call it a day.
+In today’s article, we cover one of the core topics every installer needs to understand about electricity: the difference between two types of electric current, AC and DC.

-There are two forms that electric current can take: alternating or direct.
-Direct current always flows in the same direction.
-Meanwhile, alternating current—as you might expect from the name, changes direction frequently (though the back-and-forth motion of the electrons still conveys energy to the end device).
+- Alternating current (AC), as you might expect from the name, changes direction frequently — 60 times per second in the U.S. (though the back-and-forth motion of the electrons still conveys energy to the end device).